dotnet/runtime/docs/workflow/testing/libraries/testing-apple.md

 ```
 ./build.sh -os iOS -arch x64 -subset Libs.Tests -test
 ```
-Unlike XHarness-Android, XHarness for iOS is able to boot simulators itself.
+Unlike XHarness-Android, XHarness for iOS is able to boot simulators by its own.

 ### Running individual test suites
 - The following shows how to run tests for a specific library on a simulator